You Are Here

 - Administration and Management: Candidates are expected to have familiarity with and basic competence in methods and theories of administration and fundraising.
 Work in this area should be a combination of academic and experiential.

 - Sexual Health, Sexual Boundaries, Sexual Justice: Candidates are expected to be knowledgeable about sexuality issues in ministry, including sexual education, Lesbian, Gay, Bisexual, Transgender, Queer, Questioning and Intersex (LGBTQI) issues, sexuality concerns of adults and adolescents for pastoral care, and public witness.
 Candidates are expected to demonstrate a commitment to sexual justice in our Association and in society.
-One sexual harassment prevention learning experience is required.
-(A Sexual Issues Resource List (Word) (PDF) is available.
+One sexual misconduct prevention learning opportunity is required.